 Unless you’re in the habit of deep-frying everything you eat, the jumbo containers of cooking oil you’ll find at Costco are no bargain.
 Olive and vegetable oil last just three to five months after opening, according to the USDA’s FoodKeeper app.
 Some even recommend using your olive oil within 30 or 60 days of opening.
 The longer an opened container of oil sits in your pantry, the greater the chance that it will go rancid.
 Your nose will tell you if your oil is bad.
 Food cooked with rancid oil might have a soapy, metallic, or bitter aroma, according to Epicurious.

 You can buy a package of two or three dozen eggs at Costco, but should you?
-Eggs are actually significantly cheaper per dozen at the supermarket, according Kiplinger.
+Eggs are actually significantly cheaper per dozen at the supermarket, according to Kiplinger.
 Plus, eggs have a shelf life of just three to five weeks, so you’ll have to eat a lot of eggs in a short amount of time if you buy in bulk.
-Unless you’re cooking up omelettes for a big crowd or are a baking fanatic, it probably makes more sense to pick up the standard-size carton at the supermarket.
+Unless you’re cooking up omelets for a big crowd or are a baking fanatic, it probably makes more sense to pick up the standard-size carton at the supermarket.

 Next: Canned goods